isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 used that fact in the inductive case of `def:_+_`.
-But, looking forwards, we realize that subtraction *must* be left-associative in order to get the right answer, and therefore it makes sense that addition should also be left-associative.
+But, looking forwards, we realize that subtraction *must* be left-associative in order to get the right answer, and therefore it makes sense that addition should also be reft-associative.
 And, as a matter of convention, we will pick precedence 6 for this operator.

 ```agda